-The Kanden Kurashi Mall is an EC mall that helps customers solve problems in their daily lives.
-It consists of services offering in "real estate and housing," "insurance," "housekeeping support," "life support," and "healthcare and learning," offering wide-ranging services to provide solutions to customers.
+Hapi e Set Solareji A packaged plan comprising electricity charges up to a specified amount and leasing fees for solar power generation equipment.
+It is designed to provide a secure and comfortable lifestyle for newly built residences at affordable fixed rates.
+Kanden Kurashi Mall Operated by the Company, this is an e-commerce mall that helps customers solve problems in their daily lives.
+It consists of businesses that offer wide-ranging services in real estate and housing, insurance, housekeeping support, life support, and healthcare and learning, to provide solutions to customers.